veilchen-web/veilchen/docs/tutorial_app.rst

 .. rubric:: Dynamic Routes Using Regular Expressions

-Bottle can also handle dynamic routes, where the "dynamic part" of the route can be a regular expression.
+Veilchen can also handle dynamic routes, where the "dynamic part" of the route can be a regular expression.

 So, just to demonstrate that, let's assume that all single items in our ToDo list should be accessible by their plain number, by a term like e.g. "item1".
 For obvious reasons, you do not want to create a route for every item.
 Furthermore, the simple dynamic routes do not work either, as part of the route, the term "item" is static.